 - On March 8, 1947, the ROC troops led by Chen Yi launched a crackdown on the rebels throughout Taiwan.

 - By the end of March, Chen Yi had ordered the imprisonment or execution of the Taiwanese organizers he could identify and executed somewhere between 3,000 to 4,000 people throughout the island.

 Why isn’t this a well-known event in history?

 Upon lifting the martial law in 1987, government records of the incident were classed as top secret and it was considered taboo to speak about the event.

-The event went unacknowledged for 48 years until 1995 when President Lee Teng-Hui, a victim of 228, issued a formal apology on behalf of the government and declared February 28th as a holiday dedicated to the victims.
+The event went unacknowledged for 48 years until 1995, when President Lee Teng-Hui, a victim of 228, issued a formal apology on behalf of the government.
+He declared February 28th as a national holiday, officially known as Peace Memorial Day, meant to honor and remember its victims.